Chili Mac is an easy one-pot meal that can be ready in minutes. Filled with ground beef cooked with macaroni noodles and topped with cheese.

 Frequently Asked Questions

-- Reheat chili mac in a skillet over medium heat, stirring occasionally until warmed through.
-Alternatively, you can reheat this dish in the microwave.
+Stovetop: Warm in a skillet over medium heat, stirring occasionally until heated through.

 Ways To Use Leftover Ingredients